 So, with innovation, always err on the side of action.
 Don’t wait for more information or more opinions, just get things done while making sure you’re moving in the right general direction, even if there are some details that you’ll need to figure out as you go.

-Just by understanding and applying these three fundamentals in your decision-making, you will do better than most other organization.
+Just by understanding and applying these three fundamentals in your decision-making, you will do far better than most other organizations.

 However, the best innovation leaders do go beyond these fundamentals.